Elia Zenghelis

-Elia Zenghelis (Born 1937, Athens, Greece) is a Greek architect and teacher.
+Elia Zenghelis (Ηλίας Ζέγγελης; 1937 – 30 August 2026) was a Greek architect and teacher.
 He studied architecture at the Architectural Association School of Architecture, London, completing his studies in 1961.
 From 1961 to 1971 he worked for architects Douglas Stephen and Partners, London, while also (from 1963) teaching at the Architectural Association.
 Zenghelis became a prominent teacher at the school for introducing more radical avant-gardism into the curriculum.
 From 1971 to 1975 Zenghelis collaborated with various architects in London, Paris and New York: Georges Candilis, Michael Carapetian, Aristeides Romanos, Rem Koolhaas, O.M.
 Ungers and Peter Eisenman.

 Metropolitanism

 Zenghelis came to critical attention for his accomplishments while part of the Dutch architectural firm Office for Metropolitan Architecture (OMA), which he founded in 1975 with Zoe Zenghelis, his wife, his former student Rem Koolhaas, and Madelon Vriesendorp, Koolhaas's wife.

-From 1980 to 1987, Elia Zenghelis was partner in charge of OMA London; of OMA Athens from 1982 to 1987 OMA Athens.
+From 1980 to 1987, Elia Zenghelis was partner in charge of OMA London, and of OMA Athens from 1982 to 1987.
 Out of OMA's projects during that period, Zenghelis was a central influence in earlier works: Extension of the Dutch Houses of Parliament, The Hague, 1978; Lutzowstrasse, IBA Berlin, 1981; Parc de la Villette, Paris, 1982; and Checkpoint Charlie housing, IBA Berlin, 1990.

 Several of the paintings that Elia and Zoe Zenghelis collaborated on to illustrate OMA projects—such as Hotel Sphinx (1975) and Sixteen Villas on the Island of Antiparos, Greece (1981)—are now included in the Art and Design collection of the Museum of Modern Art in New York.